Installing KuboCD on a Local Kind Cluster

 Install the Flux CLI

-If not already installed, follow the Flux CLI installation guide..
+If not already installed, please refer to the Flux CLI installation guide.

 ✚ generating manifests